St. Patrick's Day Pre-Writing activity

 Love,

 P.D.
-Please let me know if you like any of these ideas worked for you, or if you think I need to add or replace something.
-My goal is to help you in any way I can and I don’t like anything better than to post something that you might find useful.
-Also, if you came up with different ideas and want to share them, I would love to post them as well.
+Please let me know if these ideas worked for you or if you think I need to add or replace something.
+My goal is to help you in any way I can.
+Also, if you came up with different ideas and want to share them, I would love to post them.

 Other Posts You Might Like: